 String and yarn are not safe toys for kittens and cats!
+They can be swallowed and cause serious internal damage.
 Check toys for insecure strings, sharp edges, and any glued-on parts that could be swallowed.

 If you don’t want Tiger jumping on counters or tables, teach that lesson early.
 “Booby trap” surfaces that are off-limits.
 Double-sided tape or foil feel unpleasant to Tiger’s feet and the kitten will soon learn that it’s more fun to stay off of those surfaces.